DRAFT 2017-2018 UNDERGRADUATE STUDIES CATALOG

 Effective 1 June 2017 through 31 May 2018

 Please see the Undergraduate Catalog Archives for PDF versions of past catalogs.

-This program offered by College of Arts & Sciences/Legal Studies Department
+This program is offered by the College of Arts & Sciences/Legal Studies Department.

 For information on general requirements for the certificate, see Certificate Program Policies and Procedures.

 The certificate program in paralegal studies is designed to provide the theoretical and practical education needed by those who work or desire to work as paralegals or legal assistants.
 Webster University will issue a certificate recognizing the successful completion (C- or better) of a 24-credit-hour core in paralegal studies.

 All core courses must be taken at Webster University.
 Since core courses are generally taught at the advanced level, students must have earned at least 84 credit hours, including the 24-credit-hour core in paralegal studies, before a certificate can be issued.